jdiamond/MQTT.ts/README.md

 # MQTT.ts

-This is an implementation of the MQTT 3.1.1 protocol for [Deno](https://deno.land/).
+This is an implementation of the MQTT 3.1.1 protocol written in TypeScript.

 It is _not_ a port of the excellent [MQTT.js](https://github.com/mqttjs/MQTT.js) package.
 I wrote it for "fun", originally using [Flow](https://flow.org/), but never finished and then forgot about it.
-When I saw there were no MQTT modules for Deno, I decided to convert it to TypeScript as an exercise in learning Deno.
+When I saw there were no MQTT modules for Deno, I decided to convert it to TypeScript as an exercise in learning [Deno](https://deno.land/).

 Since the core of the library has no dependencies, it wasn't too difficult to add support for Node.js and browsers so why not?

 ## Quick Start

 ```
-import { Client } from 'https://denopkg.com/jdiamond/MQTT.ts/mod.ts'; // Deno
+import { Client } from 'https://denopkg.com/jdiamond/MQTT.ts/deno/mod.ts'; // Deno (ESM)
-// const { Client } = require('@jdiamond/mqtt'); // Node.js
+// const { Client } = require('@jdiamond/mqtt'); // Node.js (CommonJS)
-// import { Client } from 'https://unpkg.com/@jdiamond/mqtt'; // Browsers
+// import { Client } from 'https://unpkg.com/@jdiamond/mqtt-browser'; // Browsers (ESM)

 const client = new Client({ url: 'mqtt://test.mosquitto.org' }); // Deno and Node.js
 // const client = new Client({ url: 'ws://test.mosquitto.org:8081' }); // Browsers